-Just like saving for college, the key is to start the planning process as early as possible.
-If a student is starting at a community college, they should tell their academic advisor that they eventually want to transfer.
-That way, the student’s advisor can set them on a path to transfer in their first semester.
-Once a student knows to where they want to transfer, they’ll need to contact their home school’s transfer office (usually in the registrar’s office) for advice on how they can prepare themselves for success.
-The student will also need to contact their future school’s transfer office for their recommendations and transfer policies.
-Students also need to be diligent when choosing their courses.
-Taking prerequisite courses, beginning-level major courses, and finishing series courses (calculus I & II, English I & II, etc.) is a good way to set yourself up for success.
+Just like saving for college, the key is to start the transfer planning process as early as possible.
+Once at a community college, your student should tell an academic advisor that they eventually want to transfer.
+With that information, they can then choose the courses that will completely transfer to the next school.
+And once your student knows where they want to transfer, they will need to contact their current school’s transfer office (usually in the registrar’s office) for advice on how to prepare.
+Then they will also need to contact their future school’s transfer office for their recommendations and transfer policies.

-Taking general education courses over the summer at a lower-priced community college or university is a great way to save money and potentially set yourself up to graduate early.
-Students will need to contact their home school’s transfer office to find out with which other higher education institutions they have transfer agreements.
-Students will then need to find out which courses are guaranteed to transfer and apply toward their degree.
+Taking general education courses at a lower-priced community college is a smart way to save money in your 529 account and potentially have your student graduate early.
+If interested, contact your child’s home school’s transfer office to find out where they have transfer agreements and the courses guaranteed to transfer and apply toward their degree.

 State-level transfer pathways, administered by the Ohio Department of Higher Education, are geared for public colleges and universities and lays out how courses and chunks of degrees will transfer within the state’s educational system.
 Those programs include: Credit When It’s Due, Ohio Guaranteed Transfer Pathways, Ohio Transfer 36, Transfer Assurance Guides, Career-Technical Credit Transfer, One Year Option, Industry Recognized Credential Transfer, Military Transfer Assurance Guides, and Prior Learning Experience.

-Another avenue is the transferring in of previous life experiences for credit.
+Students can also earn transfer credits based on their previous life experiences.
 Prior Learning Assessments (PLA) aims to evaluate a student’s life learning outside of a traditional educational environment.
-College credits are usually earned in one of two ways.
-The first is credit by exam, like tests created by the College Level Examination Process or CLEP.
-The second is through a portfolio that contains a student’s applicable education learning.
+College credits are earned in one of two ways.
+The first is credit by exam, like tests created by the College Level Examination Process (CLEP).
+The second is through a portfolio that contains a student’s applicable education and prior learning.
 Members of the military and veterans can also turn their military experiences into credit.
 The American Council on Education (ACE) created college credit recommendations surrounding the Joint Services Transcript (JST), which is used by the Army, Marine Corps, Navy, and the Coast Guard.
 Ohio has taken its commitments to military and veterans’ education a step further.
 Military Transfer Assurance Guides are a set of state-specific transfer guidelines related to turning military experiences into credit at Ohio’s public colleges and universities.

 Other resources can help a student make sure their college course work will transfer.
 National transfer databases that house transfer agreements, like Transferology, are a great place to see which courses transfer on a regional or national level.
 Students transferring within Ohio’s public institutions can use the new Credit Transfer Tool to help envision how their credit and experiences will transfer and apply at different schools.

-Visit Ohio’s 529 Plan online to start saving today for your child’s future education with as little as $25.
-A 529 account can be used for whatever school comes after high school—including four-year colleges and universities, community colleges, tech, trade or vocational schools, apprenticeships and certificate programs.
+Visit Ohio’s 529 Plan, CollegeAdvantage, online to start saving today for your child’s future education with as little as $25.
+A 529 account can be used for whatever school comes after high school—including four-year colleges and universities, community colleges, tech, trade or vocational schools, apprenticeships, and certificate programs.
 Learn, plan, and start with Ohio’s 529 Plan today at CollegeAdvantage.com.